Improving governance outcomes through AI documentation: Bridging theory and practice: Results

 \subsubsection{Design consideration \#2: Determining how much to tailor documentation artifacts to specific audiences}

-When designing documentation strategies, organizations must consider the diverse needs of multiple stakeholder groups.
+Organizations could tailor their documentation to fit specific application contexts or systems.
+In addition, tailoring documentation to meet the needs of its intended audience can help ensure it achieves the desired governance outcomes.
+When designing documentation strategies, organizations must consider the diverse needs of multiple stakeholder groups \cite{micheli2023landscape}.
 Different stakeholders often require distinct forms of documentation to be effective.
 To meet these varied needs, organizations might choose to produce tailored documentation for each stakeholder group.
 Alternatively, organizations might opt for a single, general-purpose artifact that all stakeholders can use, though this might not be adequately tailored to a specific purpose.

 A single-format artifact may not adequately serve any particular stakeholder group.
 For instance, documentation designed for data scientists might not be accessible or useful to UX professionals or other non-technical stakeholders \cite{liao2023designerly}.
 Similarly, documentation aimed at public transparency might lack the depth needed by internal decision-makers handling risk management.
 This highlights a key trade-off: while a single-format document can reduce the complexity of documentation management, it risks failing to meet the specialized needs of different groups.